JueLin/textureSynthesis-stylegan2-pytorch/README.md

-# Universal Texture Synthesis by Combining Spatial Noise Injection with Texton Broacasting in StyleGAN-2
+# Towards Universal Texture Synthesis by Combining Spatial Noise Injection with Texton Broacasting in StyleGAN-2

-This is the official pytorch implementation of paper ().
 The code is largely adapted from https://github.com/rosinality/stylegan2-pytorch

 ## Requirements